A 4.4-magnitude earthquake shakes the Gulf region - ExBulletin

 A 4.4-magnitude earthquake shakes the Gulf region

-A 4.4-magnitude earthquake was reported on Tuesday evening in the Bay Area.
-The earthquake was reported at 10:39 p.m. six miles from Cobb in …
+COBB, California – A 4.4-magnitude earthquake was reported Tuesday evening in the Bay Area.

+Good afternoon Northern California!
+Did you feel a magnitude 4.4 earthquake 4.5 miles northwest of Kobe at 10:39 p.m.?
+The #ShakeAlert system has been activated.
+See: https://t.co/aCfQlsPWc8Cal_OESCAGeoSurvey pic.twitter.com/4yJ8t6liU4

 |